FAQ - So you just got/found/re-found a SAM - What now?

-2. Plug in the External PSU on its own first, it should hum when operating and not exude any magic smoke :-)

 3. If you have a SCART lead check that it is correct one for use with the SAM and plugged in with the correct plug at each end (it will be marked) as the RGB Scart lead is non standard and has voltages exposed on certain pins which can be dangerous to your equipment.

 4. Read the Sam User Manual :-)

 Making things visible

-Regardless of what you had back in the day trying to get RF working on a modern TV is not only painful but the end result is a horrific picture and some of the older SCART cables were not SCART complaint with regards to voltage levels and signals so can leave you with a degraded picture or no picture at all.
+Regardless of what you had back in the day trying to get analogue RF working on a modern TV is not only painful but the end result is a substandard and frankly horrific picture quality.

 I don't have a TV with a SCART socket

 This is becoming more common - you can use a SAM HDMI or there are a number of units that can convert RGB SCART to HDMI but tend fall into two categories:

-**As updated**